-Our labs have a diverse selection of equipment that you may use to conduct your research.
+Our research centers and labs have a diverse selection of equipment that you may use to conduct your research.
 Additionally, we host a collection of materials and remains from all over the world that may be used for research projects.

-- Europe and Asia: collections from early Holocene Capsian sites from North Africa and European Middle Paleolithic and medieval sites.
+- Old World Archaeology: collections from early Holocene Capsian sites from North Africa and European Middle Paleolithic and medieval sites.
 The primary artifact types are lithics, animal bones, worked bone, and bronze.

 - New World Pottery: mainly from Latin America and the American Southwest.

-- Primate Osteology: cranial and postcranial skeletons mainly from Congo, Kenya, Uganda, and South America: includes the NC Tappen collection.
+- Primate Osteology: cranial and postcranial skeletons mainly from Congo, Kenya, Uganda, and South America; includes the Neil C. Tappen collection.

-- Mammalian Osteology: comparative collection of North American, African, and Eurasian mammalian skeletons.
+- Mammalian Osteology: a comparative collection of North American, African, and Eurasian mammalian skeletons.

 - Human Evolution Casts: extensive teaching collection of casts related to hominoid and hominin evolution.